mines-csci341/mines-csci341.github.io/csci341-fall21-syllabus.md

 ## Course Description

 CSCI 341 covers the basic concepts of computer architecture and organization.
-Topics include machine level instructions and operating system calls used to write programs in assembly language, computer arithmetics, performance, processor design, and pipelining techniques.
-This course provides insight into the way computers operate at the machine level.
+Topics include machine level instructions and operating system calls used to write programs in assembly language, computer arithmetic, performance, processor design, pipelining techniques, caching, and the memory hierarchy.
+This course provides insight into the way computers operate at the hardware level.

 ## Learning Outcomes